Lux Docs

 1. Validators are assigned to groups via deterministic Fisher-Yates shuffle using epoch seed (VRF-based).

-2. Each group generates its own Ringtail keys (2-of-3 threshold within group).
+2. Each group generates its own Pulsar keys (2-of-3 threshold within group).

 3. Groups sign in parallel -- constant signing time regardless of total validator count.